utexas-bwi/bwi_experimental/bwi_dashboard/README.md

 ##Dependencies

-There are 3 main components that must be run in order for the application to work as intended:
+There are 3 main components that must be run in order for the application to work as intended (Note: Not all of the dependencies are required to run the dashboard, but only the tools listed in "Used in" will work):
 - rosbridge
  - Used to communicate topics to and from the dashboard
  - Used in: Teleop, Navigation, Sensors